sven-gerlach/tic-tac-toe-client/README.md

 ### Technologies Used

+- HTML
+- CSS
+- SCSS
+- Javascript
 - jQuery
-- HTML/CSS
 - Bootstrap
-- Javascript
-- SCSS
+- Shell

 ### Unsolved Problems
 - Option for users to switch to full screen on their mobile devices inside their browsers